chrsonline/uber-movies-hw/README.md

 This web appplication addresses the 4 use cases outlined below.

 1. **Request suggestions** - User requests suggestions for matching text based on an input query.
-  * Actors:
-    - The user interacting with the UI
-    - The client application to process input
-    - The API to make requests

   * A request is made to the Film Locations API via a GET request to `search/autocomplete` with the users input as they type.

     * Request/response details available in [**the API Documentation**](docs/locations-api-response-schema.md#autocomplete-suggestions).